Packer-Lab/popping-off/README.md

 # Photostimulation Of Population Obviously Fuels Firing

 Code for analysis of all-optical neural data obtained in Packer lab, Oxford.
-This is the data of the following preprint:
+Figures were generated in whole by code, using notebooks in `popping-off/notebooks/Paper Figures/`.
+This is the code of the following preprint:

 https://www.biorxiv.org/content/10.1101/2021.12.28.474343v1